plugdata-team/plugdata/Resources/Documentation/ELSE/resonbank2~.md

     description: sets ramp time for all filters
   - type: mc <float>
     description: sets to multichannel output
+  - type: lop
+    description: set to lowpass mode
+  - type: bp
+    description: set to bandpass mode
+  - type: hip
+    description: set to highpass mode

 draft: false
 ---

-[resonbank2~] is a bank made of [resonant2~] objects.
-You can set any number of filters and control their parameters.
-If you use flags, the number of elements in the list (such as the frequency list) sets the number of filters in the bank (you shouldn't use arguments if you use flags).
+[resonbank2~] is a bank of resonators made of [resonator2~] objects.
+The design and structure here is different than [resonator2~] in order to make it better suited for sound synthesis.
+It has the same design as [resonbank~] and has a list of partials for each resonator and a frequency multiplier in the left inlet, kinda like [oscbank~].
+The mid inlet the trigger (or excitation) signal (kinda like [pluck~]) - this must be an impulse since noise sources and noise bursts generate very loud outputs!
+The rightmost inlet is a time multiplier for the decay times.
+The number of filters is set via the parameter list size (such as the partial list).
+There's also support for multichannel output.